dps923/winter2020/graded-work/assign1.md

 Follow these instructions to submit your work, before the due date and time:

-1. Locate your project folders in Finder (and we suggest that you make a copies for yourself).
+1. Locate your project folders in Finder (and we suggest that you make copies for yourself).

 2. At the same level, create a new folder named "MyCode".